Bogda165/jetbrains_intership_task_solution/README.md

 (to see my logs just run in dev mode (without release feature))

+You can also configure environment variables:

+- HASH: hash of servers data
+- ADDR: address of server
+- MANAGER: type of manager program uses

 ### Tests:
 If you want to run the application in tests mode, to test managers on server simulation, you can just